eoscostarica/eos-local/readme.md

 AdminMongo is a Web based user interface (GUI) to handle all your MongoDB connections/databases needs. adminMongo is fully responsive and should work on a range of devices.

-Out-of-the-box it is connected to the fullnode mongodb instance and allows you to explore transactions and other data in that database.
-Docker compose exposes it on https://localhost:8082 and also through http://admin-mongo.eoslocal.io with the nginx reverse-proxy.
+Out-of-the-box it is connected to the eos-api-node mongodb instance and allows you to explore transactions and other data in that database.
+Docker compose exposes it on https://localhost:8082 and thru http://admin-mongo.eoslocal.io with the nginx reverse-proxy.

 <p align="center">
 	<img src="assets/admin-mongo.png" width="600">